2018 Coastal Virginia Magazine Idea House Preview

 Dubbed the York Lane Cottage, this turn-of-the-century Nantucket-inspired home’s 4,300+ square feet—which includes an in-law suite with a private entrance—has been conceived, according to Quick, as if money were no object.
 Emphasizing open-air entertaining and an outdoor lifestyle, the landscape features a concealed “boat basin” carved into the lot creating a retaining wall and an infinity-like edge for the pool.
 A covered outdoor kitchen/bar and 30-foot veranda overlook the sail-shaped pool with its built-in seat around the entire perimeter.

 Quick describes the home’s interior as “livable, but over-the-top,” in that he imagines eventual homeowners sitting in any space, gazing around and wondering how it’s possible that they reside somewhere so special and conducive to living the good life.
 The splendid interior sports a widespread use of 7-inch “reclaimed” hardwood planks, an $80,000 cabinet package, deluxe baths, Brizo luxury hardware and a palette of new colors, all with a coastal flare.
 But the views to the outside, including of the Cavalier Yacht Club, are celebrated.
-Framing the natural scenes are top-of-the-line storm-rated windows from the Ply Gem Mira series so expansive that, in some cases, they function as glass walls.
+Framing the natural scenes are Ply Gem top-of-the-line architectural series Mira windows, so expansive that, in some cases, they function as glass walls.

 For the first time, Stephen Alexander is partnering with True Residential Refrigeration to pull out all the stops.
 The pantry, an oft-overlooked closet-like space in most homes, is an outgrowth of previous Idea Houses’ blockbuster culinary spaces.
 At 6 feet by 9 feet, the glass-walled pantry is designed to put all of the “high design,” highly finished and dramatically-expanded refrigeration—an ice maker, a wine pillar and more—on display.